TahimBhuiya/min-max-heap-validator-python/.ipynb_checkpoints/README-checkpoint.md

 ## 🚀 How to Run

-1. Clone the repository or download the `.cpp` file.
+1. Clone the repository or download the `.py` file.
 2. Compile the code or paste into a compatible compiler.
 3. Run the program.